-5 Conclusions and future work
+5 Conclusions and Future Work

 The idea of minimizing human labor and computing resources was the main point of the many experiments that were carried out this year by the IMS research group.
-The automatic stemmer generation using Hidden Markov Models confirmed to be a valid alternative way to language dependent stemmers like Porter's ones.
-Statistical tests on the mono-lingual track gave evidence to not reject the hypothesis that, in general, STON is as effective as the Porter's algorithm and that stemming does not hurt or even enhances retrieval performances.
-Automatic identification of news threads together with hierarchical clustering were used for query expansion for the bilingual track.
-A word-by-word translation using Google on-line services was carried out.
-Although stemming seemed to not affect performance as in the monolingual track, results given by our query expansion/translation approach are encouraging.
-Further experiments and refinements may bring performances of this approach comparable to state-of-the-art systems.
+The automatic stemmer generation using Hidden Markov Models was confirmed as a valid alternative to language dependent stemmers such as Porter's.
+Statistical tests on the monolingual track gave evidence against rejecting the hypothesis that, in general, STON is as effective as Porter's algorithm and that stemming does not hurt and can even enhance retrieval performances.
+Automatic identification of news threads together with hierarchical clustering was used for query expansion/translation for the bilingual track, results are encouraging.
+Further experiments and refinements may make performances obtained with this approach comparable to state-of-the-art systems.